 Now that you have set up the draining of water, use an adjustable spanner to open the drain valve.

 To drain the water at a much faster rate, you can open the bleed valves of the radiators.
 Whilst you are opening them, you should be able to hear the air being sucked from the central heating system.

 6. Check Water Is Draining Out

-Once the drain valve and bleed valves are open, double check that water is being drained from the central heating system.
-The length of time it takes to completely drain out can vary but most systems take between 10 to 15 minutes.
+Once the drain valve and bleed valves are open, double-check that water is being drained from the central heating system.
+The length of time it takes to drain out completely can vary, but most systems take between 10 and 15 minutes.

-Although it may seem daunting at first, to drain a central heating system is relatively straightforward.
+Although it may initially seem daunting, draining a central heating system is relatively straightforward.
 As long as you securely attach the hose pipe, there should be no issues whatsoever and once drained, you can happily complete any repair work to the radiators in your house.
-If you have any questions, feel free to get in touch and we can provide our advice where possible.
+If you have any questions, feel free to contact us, and we can provide our advice where possible.